Transformers: BERT and Beyond

 Transformers

-The Transformer is a neural network architecture proposed by Google researchers in 2017 in a paper called Attention is all you Need.
+The Transformer is a deep neural network architecture proposed by Google researchers in a paper called Attention is all you Need.
 They tackled specifically the NLP task of Machine Translation (MT), which is stated as: how to generate a sentence (sequence of words) in target language B given a sentence in source language A?
-We all know that translation cannot be done word by word in isolations, therefore integrating the context from both the source language and the target language is necessary.
-In order to translate, first one neural network needs to encode the whole meaning of the senetence in language A into a single vector representation, then a second neural network needs to decode that representation into tokens that are both coherent with the meaning of language A and understandable in language B. Therefore we say that translation is modeling language B conditioned on what language A originally said.
+We all know that translation cannot be done word by word in isolation, therefore integrating the context from both the source language and the target language is necessary.
+In order to translate, first one neural network needs to encode the whole meaning of the sentence in language A into a single vector representation, then a second neural network needs to decode that representation into tokens that are both coherent with the meaning of language A and understandable in language B. Therefore we say that translation is modeling language B conditioned on what language A originally said.

 As seen in the picture, the original Transformer is an Encoder-Decoder network that tackles translation.
 We first need a token embedder which converts the string of words into a sequence of vectors that the Transformer network can process.
 The first component, the Encoder, is optimized for creating rich representations of the source sequence (in this case an English sentence) while the second one, the Decoder is a generative network that is conditioned on the encoded representation.
-The third component we see is the infamous attention mechanism, a third neural network what computes the correlation between source and target tokens (Which word in Dutch should I pay attention to decide a better next English word?) to generate the most likely token in the target sequence (in this case Dutch words).
+The third component we see is the infamous attention mechanism, a third neural network what computes the correlation between source and target tokens (which word in Dutch should I pay attention to, to decide a better next English word?) to generate the most likely token in the target sequence (in this case Dutch words).

 Emulate the Attention Mechanism